ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 ## Wormhole Proposal Bridging Details

-To create a proposal that (when successfully passed, queued, and executed) would effect a change on Uniswap V3 on an L2 chain via wormhole, the proposal would have to contain a call to the function called `sendMessage` on the one instance of the `UniswapWormholeMessageSender` contract on Ethereum mainnet.
+To create a proposal that (when successfully passed, queued, and executed) would effect a change on Uniswap V3 on a destination chain via wormhole, the proposal would have to contain a call to the function called `sendMessage` on the one instance of the `UniswapWormholeMessageSender` contract on Ethereum mainnet.
-In addition to the proposal message parameters, the function of also takes both a target address for the message receiving contract on the L2 chain, as well as the Chain ID of the destination chain as parameters, allowing the function to be used for sending to multiple L2 chains.
+In addition to the proposal message parameters, the function also takes both a target address for the message receiving contract on the destination chain, as well as the Chain ID of the destination chain as parameters, allowing the function to be used for sending to multiple destination chains.

-There are 4 chains where Uniswap V3 is deployed that use the same Ethereum mainnet instance of the `UniswapWormholeMessageSender` contract for sending proposals to L2.
+There are 4 chains where Uniswap V3 is deployed that use the same Ethereum mainnet instance of the `UniswapWormholeMessageSender` contract for sending proposals to the target.
 A Solidity code example for sending a proposal to one these chains (BNB Chain) is provided below.
 This code can be used for sending proposals to the other 3 chains, with the only changes needed being the actual depoloyed address constants for the targeted contracts.